Although it is rare, some TBI patients can develop high blood pressure after head injury.

 Parts of the Brain that Regulate Blood Pressure

-Blood pressure is related to heart function.
+Blood pressure is related to heart function, salt and water retention, and the tone of blood vessels.
 When the heart’s left ventricle contracts, it forces oxygen-rich blood through your arteries to every part of your body.

 The brain also plays a role in determining blood pressure.
 Specifically, the brain stem helps regulate cardiac output and adjusts blood vessel diameter.